somethingvague/cracking/README.md

 # cracking
-Repository of solutions to Cracking The Coding Interview

-To sharpen my problem solving and Python skills
+A repository of solutions to the exercises in 'Cracking the Coding Interview 6th Edition' to sharpen my CS skills and learn Python